p1xel8ted/Cult-of-the-Lamb-Mod-Collection/thunderstore/rebirth/README.md

 * Followers can be reborn, allowing you to change their names, looks etc.
 * First one is free; subsequent ones on the same follower require 25 Rebirth Tokens obtained from crusading.
-* * Source of the tokens is from killing enemies, destroying old bone piles (not the ones from enemies), dungeon chests and offering shrines.
+* * Source of the tokens is from killing enemies, destroying old bone piles (not the ones from enemies), dungeon chests and offering shrines and more.
 * * The drop chance starts at 15% and scales with your dungeon luck modifier.
-* The followers' XP carries over, but there is a 10% chance they lose half of their XP when reborn.
+* The followers' XP carries over, but there is a 10% chance they lose half of their XP and 1 level when reborn.
 There is a notification when this happens.
 * Their old body stays; compost it, eat it.
 Up to you.
-* Each time you start the game it will add a quest to go collect a random amount of tokens (between 15 and 25) from one of the dungeons you have completed.
+* Refine the tokens at your refineries for 15 bones!
+* Send your followers on a mission to get tokens!
+* Go on a quest yourself to get tokens!

 ## Donate